 Amazon Luna is currently only available to a limited number of users in the continental United States.
 You can sign up for the service at the link below.

 How does it stack up against alternatives?

 Amazon Luna is poised to take on the likes of Xbox Cloud Gaming, GeForce Now, and Google Stadia.
 Although it’s still too early for a definitive take on which is best, there are some key similarities and differences to take note of.

 Xbox Cloud Gaming (formerly Project xCloud) is the service that’s most similar to Luna.
 It also has a library of games locked behind a single subscription fee, but the games are a step above Luna’s offerings.
 They include all of Microsoft’s first-party titles from popular franchises like Halo and Gears of War.
-However, cloud support is currently only available on mobile devices and is limited to 720p quality and doesn’t include games you’ve purchased.
+However, cloud support is currently limited to 720p quality and doesn’t include games you’ve purchased.
 It’s tied to Xbox Game Pass Ultimate, which costs more than twice as much at $14.99 a month, but comes with a library of downloadable PC and Xbox games, too.